JoeJoeTV/blender-reload-addon/README.md

 ## Installation

-It is recommended to use the provided Reloader addon to install and reload development addons.
-The Reloader addon can be installed by executing `reload_addons.py` file under Blender's python interpreter:
+The Reloader addon can be installed by installing the `reload_addons.py` file or the ZIP file found under Releases using the Blender GUI or executing `reload_addons.py` file under Blender's python interpreter:

 ```sh
 blender -b -P reload_addons.py